scrossuk/locic/docs/ControlFlow.rst

 		}
 	}

 These examples are very similar, though the latter is arguably better since it doesn't modify the variable *i*.
-For example, you could make *i* immutable:
+For example, you could make *i* const:

 .. code-block:: c++

 	void example() {
-		for (final int i: std::counter<int>(0, 5, 1)) {
+		for (const int i: std::counter<int>(0, 5, 1)) {
 			printf(C"i = %d\n", i);
 		}
 	}